Entry requirements

 Open Days are a great way to find out more about this course and what it’s like to study at NESCol.
 You will see facilities, meet lecturers and get a feel for life as a student.

-Our next Open Day will take place on 30 November 2024, register your interest.
+Our next Open Day will take place on 15 March 2025.

 NESCol can provide extra support to students who have additional support needs, including: